 MPPA also successfully expanded the usage of digital e-wallet payments through the most recent partnership with one of the leading e-wallet platforms, GoPay which is a part of GoTo Group, in addition to the existing OVO, ShopeePay and Nobu QRIS.
 These mobile payments are integrated into the national QRIS platform, which supports online payments from various e-wallet and mobile banking platforms in Indonesia for further digital convenience and security to most consumers.

 |MPPA’s Online Business Highlight||FY 2021||FY 2020||FY 2019||% Change

 |MPPA’s Online Store & Marketplace Partners|

-|Chat & Shop||125||-||n/a|
+|Chat & Shop||128||125||-||2.4%|

-Performance Highlights In 2020
+Performance Highlights In 2021

-The Company’s retail sales (excluding B2B) in 2020 was Rp6.3 trillion, which was 6% of total sales compared to 8% of total sales last year.
-In-line with focus to consumer retailing, controlled inventory purchases and pricing as well as cost efficiency measures, the Company was able to show some margin improvements with gross profit reaching Rp1.3 trillion, or 19% of sales compared to 18% last year and EBITDA profitability continued to deliver positive improvement for the year.
+The Company’s retail sales (excluding B2B in 2021 was Rp6.2 trillion compared to Rp6.3 trillion in 2020, which was 93% of total sales compared to 94% last year.
+In-line with focus to consumer retailing, controlled inventory purchases and pricing as well as cost efficiency measures despite slightly lower sales achievement, the Company was able to deliver gross profit reaching Rp 1.2 trillion, or 18% of sales compared to 19% last year and EBITDA profitability continued to deliver positive traction of improvement for the year.